Prerana43/LeadFlow-CRM/README.md

 # Author

-Developed using MERN Stack for technical assessment submission.
+Developed by Prerana Nishad using MERN Stack.